-Simcheongga – a devoted daughter, Sim-cheong, sacrifices herself for her blind father by falling into the sea and is reincarnated, with the help of the Dragon King, to open her father’s eyes.
-‘Begging Food for Her Father’ is one of the most sorrowful songs in this piece.
+Simcheongga – a devoted daughter, Simcheong, sacrifices herself for her blind father by falling in to the sea and is reincarnated, with the help of the Dragon King, to open her father’s eyes.
+‘Begging For Food For Her Father’ is one of the saddest songs in this piece.

-Heungboga - this humorous pansori tells the tale of the poor but generous Heung-bo and his wealthy but greedy brother Nol-bo.
-‘Breaking a Calabash’ is the climax where Heungbo finally becomes rich having received a fortune from the calabash which a swallow had given to him as a reward.
+Heungboga - this humorous pansori tells the tale of the poor but generous Heungbo and his wealthy but greedy brother Nol-bo.
+‘Breaking a Calabash’ is the climax that sees Heungho finally become rich having received a fortune from the calabash which a swallow had given to him as a reward.

-Chunhyangga – a love story between Seong Chun-hyang, and Lee Mong-ryong, the son of the newly appointed Minister in the southern area, Namwon – describing a love that overcomes class barriers.
+Chunhyangga - describing a love that overcomes class barriers, this is a love story between Seong Chun-hyang and Lee Mongryong, the son of the newly appointed Minister in the southern area, Namwon.
 ‘Sarangga’ (Love Song) is the most famous song of the entire piece.